h5bp/movethewebforward/README.md

 ## Contributing

 Do you have some ideas for ways that all developers—from the seasoned professionals to those donning their first blue beanie—can get involved, learn more, and help move web standards forward?
-[Chime in here](https://etherpad.mozilla.org/igotmybeanie)!
+[Chime in here](https://etherpad.mozilla.org/igotmybeanie) or look at the github issues!

+## IRC channel

+We're in #igotmybeanie on freenode IRC.

+## Staging server

+View the current site at [h5bp.github.com/igotmybeanie/](http://h5bp.github.com/igotmybeanie/)

 ## Dev Notes